This article has links to products and services we love, which we may make commission from.

 Sample the classic and rotating drafts and take a tour of this brewery to stave off the bad weather blues.

-The brewery also features in our guide to date ideas in Boston.
+The brewery also features in our guide to the best date ideas in Boston.

 JFK Presidential Museum & Library